 [This is part of a set: Thinking]

-From here I’ve arrived at the point where our working model is that we think with our minds and we have senses to sense the natural world.
+From my previous post, on the contingency of knowledge, I’ve arrived at the point where our working model is that we think with our minds and we have senses to sense the natural world.

 Note that this is an entirely inductive experience, from the particular to the general.
-Induction lies on top of no firm and absolute foundation, it is true.
+It is true that induction lies on top of no firm and absolute foundation.
 An inductive argument indicates some degree of support for the conclusion but does not ensure its truth.
 So, just to make it clear, none of this is offered as a proof!
 Of anything.

 We are fallible human beings.
 The very best we can do is accumulate data, examples, lots of them, and compare them and subject them to any tests we can.
 We create hypotheses, of which Richard Feynman said they could just as well be guesses.
 Any old random guess won’t usually do – we could be here forever checking every possible hypothesis – something some theists think atheist are claiming (and what Pirsig mistakenly thought was a problem, in ZAMM – more of that in another post).
 Of course we base hypotheses on prior experience that appears to work.
 This is induction and science in action.